 Ingredients.
 Subbed in LF milk for whipping cream, but everything else is pretty much on point.

-Peeled the parsnips with a peeler & ran them through the food processor with the slicer blade attachment (a mandolin would work too).
+Peeled the parsnips with a peeler & ran them through the food processor with the slicer blade attachment (a mandoline would work too).

 Measured out the milk.